oauthstuff/draft-oauth-par/main.md

 2. The AS MUST must reject the request if the `request_uri` authorization request parameter is provided.
 3. The AS MUST validate the request the same way as at the authorization endpoint.
 For example, the authorization server checks whether the redirect URI matches one of the redirect URIs configured for the `client_id`.
 It MAY also check whether the client is authorized for the `scope` for which it is requesting access.
 This validation allows the authorization server to refuse unauthorized or fraudulent requests early.

+The AS MAY allow confidential clients to register per-authorization request redirect URIs.
+This is possible since, in contrast to [@!RFC6749], PAR gives the AS the ability to authenticate and authorize clients before the actual authorization request is performed.
+This mechanism is especially useful for clients interacting with a federation of ASs (or OpenID Connect OPs), for example in Open Banking, and are unable to use dynamic client registration to establish AS-specific redirect URIs (as recommended by [@I-D.ietf-oauth-security-topics], section-3.1).

 ## Successful Response

 If the verification is successful, the server shall generate a request URI and return a JSON response that contains `request_uri` and `expires_in` members at the top level with `201 Created` HTTP response code.